ropensci/FedData/README.md

 [![ROpenSci
 Status](https://badges.ropensci.org/13_status.svg)](https://github.com/ropensci/software-review/issues/13)

-**FedData version 3.0 is about to be released to CRAN.
+**FedData version 3.0 is hopefully soon to be released to CRAN.
 There are several breaking changes in the FedData API from version 2.x.
-Please see
-\[NEWS.md\] for a list of changes.**
+Please see \[NEWS.md\] for a list of changes.**

 `FedData` is an *R* package implementing functions to automate downloading geospatial data available from several federated data